Serrin/Celestra-beta/README.md

 `T();` | __Stability: 4 - Stable.__<BR>This function returns true.
 `tap(function): function(value);` | __Stability: 4 - Stable.__<BR>This functions returns a new function, which runs the given function with the value parameter, then returns the value.
 Usable for testing and logging.
 All of the parameters are mandatory.
 `timestampID([size=21[,alphabet= "123456789ABCDEFGHJKLMNPQRSTUVWXYZabcdefghijkmnopqrstuvwxyz"]]);` | __Stability: 4 - Stable.__<BR>Generate a timestamp based sortable ID.
 The size parameter is optional and the default value is 21, but if the given value smaller than 12, then the value will be 12.
 The alphabet parameter is optional and the default value is `"123456789ABCDEFGHJKLMNPQRSTUVWXYZabcdefghijkmnopqrstuvwxyz"`, same as BASE58.
 The return value is the generated id (string).<BR>Example ID:`"00lirtqi4e-wgGn8vGPyY"`
+`toSafeString(value);` | __Stability: 4 - Stable.__<BR>This function is a general purpose, type safe, predictable stringifier.
+The value parameter is mandatory and can be any type.
+The return value is a string.
 `unBind(function);` | __Stability: 4 - Stable.__<BR> __Old name before v5.4.1:__ `toFunction`.<BR>Returns an unbinded function from an object method.
 The function parameter is mandatory.